MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-netweaver.md

 - **Jumpbox**.
 Also called a bastion host.
 This is a secure virtual machine on the network that administrators use to connect to the other virtual machines.
 - **Windows Server Active Directory domain controllers**.
 The domain controllers are used on all VMs and users in the domain.

 **Load balancers**.
-Both built-in SAP load balancers and [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) are used to achieve HA.
-Azure Load Balancer instances are used to distribute traffic to virtual machines in the application tier subnet.
+[Azure Load Balancer](/azure/load-balancer/load-balancer-overview) instances are used to distribute traffic to virtual machines in the application tier subnet.
+At the data tier, high availability may be achieved using built-in SAP load balancers, Azure Load Balancer, or other mechanisms, depending on the DBMS.
+For more information, see [Azure Virtual Machines DBMS deployment for SAP NetWeaver](/azure/virtual-machines/workloads/sap/dbms-guide).
-Currently Azure Load Balancer solutions is not supported for Oracle Database HA.
-Please refer https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-oracle-dataguard for supported options and more information.

 **Availability sets**.
 Virtual machines for the SAP Web Dispatcher, SAP application server, and (A)SCS, roles are grouped into separate [availability sets](/azure/virtual-machines/windows/tutorial-availability-sets), and at least two virtual machines are provisioned per role.
 This makes the virtual machines eligible for a higher [service level agreement](https://azure.microsoft.com/support/legal/sla/virtual-machines) (SLA).